Menu

 Matters of the Heart: Recognizing Large-Vessel Occlusion Strokes in Cardiovascular Surgery Patients

-10:40 am – 11:10 pm CDT (0.5 CE contact hour)
+10:40 am – 11:10 pm CDT (0.5 CE contact hours)

-Jessica Newsom-Wilkinson, MSN, PHN;
+Jessica Newsom-Wilkinson, MSN PHN

-Dharati R. Trivedi, CCRC, ACRP, B.SC, MD
+Dharati R. Trivedi, MD B.SC CCRC ACRP

 A gap was identified between best practice recommendations for identification of in-patient stroke and the practice of RNs in the Surgical and Cardiovascular ICU (SI/CVICU) regarding post-operative screening of patients.
 Expert RNs identified barriers to improving practice, including inappropriate screening methods for the post-cardiovascular surgery patient population.
 A cooperative nurse-driven performance improvement project between SI/CVICU and the stroke program resulted in a new stroke screening process for this specific population.
 This presentation details identification of the gap/problem, nursing solutions to the problem, development and training of the new process, and the method of assessing effectiveness of the performance improvement project.